karstenkreis/ReadLikeYouTweet/README.md

 * *data_exploration/data_exploration_visualizations.ipynb*: Shows a few data and model visualizations and numbers
 * *website/...*: Website code to implement and run the model as a heroku app in the web using flask (http://readlikeyoutweet.herokuapp.com/)

-(Note that I did not upload the actual datasets, the pickled logistic regression model, the pickled tfidf vectorizer and the pickled stopwords.
-However, with the code the data can be scraped again and the models parametrized again, for the website also the stopwords need to be pickled)
+Note that I did not upload the actual datasets, the pickled logistic regression model, the pickled tfidf vectorizer and the pickled stopwords.
+However, with the code the data can be scraped again and the models parametrized again.
+For the website also the stopwords need to be pickled.